Country Profile: Akrotiri

 Communications

-The British Forces Broadcast Service (BFBS) is responsible for providing multi-channel satellite TV and radio services to the Akrotiri Sovereign Base Area, facilitating communication and entertainment for inhabitants.
+The British Forces Broadcast Service (BFBS) provides multi-channel satellite TV and radio broadcasts to the Akrotiri Sovereign Base Area, ensuring that residents have access to a range of media.

 Key Metrics